What is Machine Learning?

 Machine learning gives vendors the ability to put together a very tenuous framework, where they shift the responsibility of solving search problems from themselves to the customer.
 This is seen in two examples, the first being when the algorithm detects too many false positives (and it will if the user incorrectly inputs the data).
 The vendor may then place blame on the customer for not having enough training.
 Another scenario can occur when the software doesn’t detect legitimate matches because it hasn’t been trained to accurately find this data; therefore, the vendor can still place blame on customer user error.

-Ground Lab’s Answer to Machine Learning Pitfall: GLASS™ Technology
+Ground Lab’s answer to the Machine Learning pitfall: GLASS™ technology

 At Ground Labs, we work diligently to avoid scenarios like these.
 We have designed our proprietary data discovery language, GLASS™ Technology, to identify exactly what to look for based on over a successful 10-year company track record.
 We are able to quickly and accurately detect what does, or does not constitute as a genuine match.
 In the unique situations where a false positive is found in an environment, GLASS Technology empowers our solution, Enterprise Recon, to provide a very simple workflow to flag the matches and ensure they never appear again.